danielhatton/eights/README.md

 `README.md` was written by Dr. Daniel C. Hatton

-Copyright (C) 2017-2018 University of Plymouth Higher Education Corporation
+Material up to and including release 0.2 copyright (C) 2017-2018 University of Plymouth Higher Education Corporation

+Changes since release 0.2 copyright (C) 2020 Dr. Daniel C. Hatton

 This program, including this documentation file, is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser